for new music

 We know that there are very few opportunities for young composers and music creators to develop their compositional skills and voices, so we are working with partners across the country to create a network that can help them find that support.

-A national partnership network of workshops, programmes and events giving young people opportunities to make and showcase their own music, and learn from professional composers, producers and musicians.
+A national partnership network of workshops, programmes and events giving young people more opportunities to make and showcase their own music, and also to learn alongside professional composers, creators, producers and musicians.

 A 7 day residential that gives you the opportunity to explore your musical creativity.
 Whether you’re into songwriting or jazz, film music or classical, this is your chance to take things to the next level and develop your creative voice.